CS-DS-125/125book/source/ValuesAndVariables/Operators.rst

    print(first + second)

 The ``*`` operator also works with strings if applied to a string and an integer.
-In this case, the operation is called **string repetition**, as it produces a new string that has repeated the left operand the number of times of the left operand:
+In this case, the operation is called **string repetition**.

 .. activecode:: operators09